Did a Truck Rear End You?

 Tractor-trailers and other heavy trucks also often carry hazardous materials (hazmat) which can be flammable, explosive, poisonous or otherwise dangerous.
 If, as a result of the crash cargo of this type is released, catches fire or explodes the danger can much more severe.

-Classic rear end truck accidents and underride collisions can cause a wide range of injuries ranging from the relatively simple to catastrophic, gruesome and fatal.
-In the typical rear end truck accident injuries to muscles and ligaments in the neck and back (sometimes called whiplash or “soft tissue injuries”) are probably the most common kind of injury.
+Rear end truck accidents can cause a wide range of injuries ranging from the relatively simple to catastrophic, gruesome and fatal.
+In the typical rear end injuries to muscles and ligaments in the neck and back (sometimes called whiplash or “soft tissue injuries”) are probably the most common kind of injury.

 Compensation for Rear-End Truck Accident Injuries